anchor-logoot/logootish-js/README.md

 have the same `known_position`.
 This is because they are designed to be applied in sequence.
 So once the first element is removed, it's successor becomes the next one with the `known_position` equal to `0`.

+One other thing to note: The `dualInsert` function returns an object with *removals*.
+The reason for this may not be obvious at first, but let me explain:
+The algorithm allows for these insertions to be out of order.
+This means that removals could end up removing the wrong text.
+The solution is to include a vector clock (`rclk`) to establish order.
+However, this can lead to situations where old data must be removed since it has been replaced.
+This is what the `removals` are for -- To remove old text.

 ### Real Concurrent Edits
 Arrays are used here because of the easy `slice` and `splice` functions.